jennafin/SE306-Android/README.md

 Second group project for SE306 paper - an Android based 'platformer' game.

-### Building project with your own keystore
+# Building project with your own keystore

+## 1. Setup a Google Play developer account
 First you must register for a Google Play developers account and [setup your game] (https://developers.google.com/games/services/console/enabling) in the developers console.
 You may need to change the package name so it does not clash with the already existing game.

-## Creating a keystore
+## 2. Creating a keystore

+Run the following command in a unix based terminal:

 `keytool -genkey -v -keystore mykey.keystore -alias coffee -keyalg RSA -keysize 2048 -validity 10000`

-replacing “mykey” and “coffee” with you app names/key name.
+Replacing “mykey” and “coffee” with your app names/key name.

-Answer the questions about your name etc…
+Answer the questions about your name etc.

-You’re done.
 The .keystore text file is now on your computer.

-## Android Setup
+## 3. Android Setup

 To configure your Unity game to run with Google Play Games on Android, first open the Android SDK manager and verify that you have downloaded the **Google